Variational Federated Multi-Task Learning: Conclusion

 \section{Conclusion}

-In this work we introduced {\tt VIRTUAL}, an algorithm for federated learning that tackles the well known statistical challenges of the federated learning framework using a multi-task setting.
-We consider the federation of central server and clients as a Bayesian network and perform training using approximated variational inference.
-The algorithm naturally comply with the federated setting desiderata, giving access to the central server only to an aggregated parameter update in the form of an overall posterior distribution over shared parameters.
-The algorithm is shown to outperform the state-of-the-art in non-IID real world federated datasets, and to be on par with the state-of-the-art in other scenarios.
-One possible direction for further developments is to consider synchronous updates of multiple clients studying empirically the effect of using outdated priors during client training or theoretically developing a new Bayesian model of synchronous updates.
+In this work we introduced {\tt VIRTUAL}, an algorithm for federated learning that tackles the well-known statistical challenges of the federated learning framework in a multi-task setting.
+We consider the federation of a central server and clients as a Bayesian network and perform training using approximated variational inference.
+The algorithm naturally complies with the federated setting desiderata, giving access to the central server only to an aggregated parameter update in the form of an overall posterior distribution over shared parameters.
+The algorithm is shown to outperform the state-of-the-art in many IID and non-IID real world federated datasets.

+One possible direction for further developments is to consider synchronous updates of multiple clients (as preliminary seen already in \cite{bui2018partitioned}) studying empirically the effect of using outdated priors during client training or theoretically developing a new Bayesian model of synchronous updates.

 Another interesting direction is the exploration of other design choices.
-Indeed the general method can be tuned for a particular application by modifying e.g.\ the architecture of the lateral connections between devices (Block-Modular NN \cite{terekhov2015knowledge}, NinN architecture \cite{lin2013network}), the topology of the Bayesian network (star shape, hierarchical etc.), the choice of the variational inference algorithm.
-Finally, it is possible to study {\tt VIRTUAL} under memory constraints, for which on optimal strategy can store chunks of data for further refinements or discard them, in the line of coresets theory \cite{bachem2015coresets}.
+Indeed the general method can be tuned for a particular application by modifying, e.g., the architecture of lateral connections between devices (Block-Modular NN \cite{terekhov2015knowledge}, NinN architecture \cite{lin2013network}), the topology of the Bayesian network (star shape, hierarchical etc.), the choice of the variational inference algorithm.
+Finally, it is possible to study thoroughly {\tt VIRTUAL} under memory constraints, using more sophisticated pruning procedures, sparsity inducing losses or using optimal strategy for data storage, in the line of coresets theory.